PetrosZantis13/Noise_IQT/README.md

 1) Presentation+Results.pdf (A presentation on HYDRA and some preliminary results obtained using the program.
 The slides are displayed in the docs/README.md file)

-2) Documentation_previous.pdf (A previous version of the documentation explaining some derivations and included for completeness.)
+2) Documentation_previous.pdf (A previous version of the documentation explaining the error model derivations; included for completeness.)